frconor-ebook/meditations/_posts/2025-02-10-the-mother-of-fair-love.md

 fulfill every day.

-To help us to find that holiness and to fulfill it and make it a reality, we have the sacraments, the Sacraments that flow from the heart of Christ, so that we can be born from grace, so that we can have a new life in the Spirit, so that we can begin again all the time.
+To help us to find that holiness and to fulfill it and make it a reality, we have the sacraments, the sacraments that flow from the Heart of Christ, so that we can be born from grace, so that we can have a new life in the Spirit, so that we can begin again all the time.